-The 44-year-old is all about the oddities.
-When people are weirded out, he knows he has done his job.
+The 44-year-old is all about the oddities, and when people are weirded out, he knows he's done his job.

 Out of his home studio in Wesley Chapel, Graziano produces drawings in the traditional Ripley style for 22 fresh facts every week, three a day and four on Sunday.
 The ideas come from a research and editorial team at Ripley's corporate headquarters in Orlando.

-Ideas also come from ordinary or not-so-ordinary folks around the world.
-Graziano just got a submission about a fox in Montana that steals golf balls right off the course.
-The Wesley Chapel man who strangled a rabid bobcat is also a contender.
+Ideas also come from submissions from ordinary or not-so-ordinary folks around the world.
+Like the one Graziano just got about a fox in Montana who steals golf balls right off the course.
+And the Wesley Chapel man who strangled a rabid bobcat?
+Also a contender.

 Watching the news clip about the fox, Graziano can't hold back a boyish chuckle.